 Topics chosen from the following: Path integral formalism, generating functionals, renormalization, abelian and non-abelian gauge theories (QED and QCD), electroweak theory, solitons, instantons.

+6710.
+Stars and Compact Objects

+Three credits.
+Not open for credit to students who have passed PHYS 4710.

+The structure and evolution of stars.
+Gravitational collapse, hydrostatic equilibrium, novae and shocks, and compact objects with degenerate matter.

 6720.
 Galaxies and the Interstellar Medium